 6 Actions to Take Before Applying for Student Loan RefinancingJuly 12, 2016

 Student loan refinancing options are growing at a historic pace, offering more opportunities to lower monthly payments and interest rates and reduce the cost of education debt.
 With an increasing desire to find a smarter way to pay off student loans, borrowers will undoubtedly embark upon the process with different needs and goals.
-Whether you are just now beginning to think about student loan refinancing, have done some research, or are ready to contact a student loan refinancing lender, being prepared at the outset will go a long way towards streamlining the application process.
+Whether you are just now beginning to think about student loan refinancing, have done some research, or are ready to contact student loan refinancing companies, being prepared at the outset will go a long way towards streamlining the application process.

 As education loan repayment options increase, choosing the right program can become somewhat daunting, so we have outlined the basics for you.
 Improve the likelihood of an efficient process — and approval with better rates and terms— by addressing these six items BEFORE applying:

 1. Do the Math